-Doug is currently working in Oakland, CA on the film Sorry To Bother You, written & directed by Boots Riley.
-HBO is releasing the anthology series Room 104 in July 2017.
-A Duplass Brothers original series, Room 104 presented Emmett with the unique challenge of shooting 12 half-hour episodes all in one hotel room.
-ICG Magazine will feature Room 104 in their August issue.
+Doug's most recent feature Sorry To Bother You, written & directed by Boots Riley, premiered at the 2018 Sundance Film Festival in the US Dramatic Competition section.
+He recently wrapped the second season of HBO's Room 104.
+A Duplass Brothers original series, Room 104 presented Emmett with the unique challenge of shooting 24 half-hour episodes all in one hotel room.
+ICG Magazine featured Room 104 in their 2017 September issue (link).
 His latest films include The Edge of Seventeen and Thumper.
-The Edge of Seventeen, produced by James L Brooks and filmed in Vancouver with Woody Harrelson and Hailee Steinfeld, was released nation-wide in November 2016 and maintains a 95% score on Rottentomatoes.com.
+The Edge of Seventeen, produced by James L Brooks and filmed in Vancouver with Woody Harrelson and Hailee Steinfeld, was released nation-wide in November 2016.
 Doug shot Thumper in summer of 2016.
 Starring Eliza Tayler (The 100) and Pablo Schreiber, Thumper was directed by Jordan Ross and executive produced by Cary Fukunaga.
 Past Sundance films include The One I Love (Dir.
 Charlie McDowell), which received overwhelming critical acclaim at the festival in 2014.
 His other features, The Remaining, a Sony Pictures thriller directed by Casey LaScala, and Alex of Venice directed by Chris Messina, premiered in 2014.

 Doug spent a good chunk of 2015 shooting the second season of HBO's celebrated series Togetherness with directors Mark and Jay Duplass.